Skip to content

 import sparkles.core_cli.ui.osc_link : oscLink;

-import sparkles.core_cli.term_style : Style;
+import sparkles.base.term_style : Style;

 void main()